 E. The overall purpose of the seminar is to reach a decision as to whether the research specialisation is of relevance for the subject, and whether the proposed research is feasible and sufficiently well described.

-F. Comments and decisions made are to be documented by the reviewer in accordance with the specified minutes (form 5:12).
+F. Comments and decisions made are to be documented by the reviewer in accordance with the specified protocol (form 5:12).
 If this is assessed to involve significant shortcomings, a new report must be produced and a new planning seminar must be held.

 After completion of the seminar

-H. The principal supervisor is responsible for ensuring that, following the successful completion of the planning seminar, the doctoral student is moved up to the next level of the applicable salary index (more information is available on the Staff Portal).
+H. The main supervisor is responsible for ensuring that, following the successful completion of the planning seminar, the doctoral student is moved up to the next level of the applicable salary index (more information is available on the Staff Portal).